krsnamara/krsnamara/README.md

 ***

 Software Engineer here with proficency in JavaScript programing.
-I have built Full Stack with React, Vue, Express, Python, Django and more to come.
-I have written many lines of custom CSS as well as using frameworks and libraries such as Bootstrap, Tailwinds, Materialize.
-I have also worked with AWS Lambda, Gateway API, S3 Bucket, SES, and Amplify.
+I have built Full Stack with React, Vue, Nodejs, Express, Python, Django and more to come.
+Experience with Mongoose ODM, Prisma ORM, Django's built in ORM, connecting to relational and non-relational databases such as MongoDB, PostgreSQL, MySQL, DynamoDB.
+For styling I write custom CSS or use frameworks and libraries such as Bootstrap, Tailwinds, Materialize.
+I have also worked with AWS Lambda, Gateway API, S3 Bucket, CloudFront CDN, SES, and Amplify.

-I am a life long learner of many things and am excited to break into this new world of coding.
+I am a life long learner and self starter I love a challenge and do not shy away from putting in the work.

 ***